OrangeLanguage/orange/README.md

 ### That's cool and all, but show me some code

 In the spirit of the Repl.it language jam, we'll use Orange to implement a simple interpreter.
+You can try the examples by pasting them into the Orange repl, or you can test out the end result using `import "examples/Language.oj"`.
+The repl can be started with `npm install` and `npm start`.

-To start, we'll define a simple arithmetic language.
+To begin, we'll define a simple arithmetic language.

 ```
 class IntExpr(int)